enkidevs/curriculum/spreadsheets/intermediate/charts-2/how-to-change-the-data.md

 ---
 ## Content

-Many times when you already have a chart created you will want to add more data to it without creating a new chart.
+"You might want to add data to your chart after it has been created.

 To do this you need to open the `Chart editor` and click on the `Select data range` button.